-NASA’s Silicon Valley Summer Camp Is Just Trying To Save Us From Space
+The Silicon Valley Summer Camp Trying To Save Us From Extinction

-In a nondescript meeting room in a fluorescent-lit office park in Silicon Valley, a group of computer and planetary scientists were given the problem of deciding what to do with an asteroid on a collision course with Earth.
+Last summer, in a nondescript meeting room in a fluorescent-lit office park in Silicon Valley, a group of computer and planetary scientists were given the problem of deciding what to do with an asteroid on a collision course with Earth.

 The group–split into teams representing different world leaders, scientists, and citizens with different ideas of how to deal with impending doom–proposed solutions to the theoretical threat.
 Role-playing wasn’t necessary, but a Brazilian astronomer did his best Russian leader impression and tried to cajole the others.
 A computer scientist designated as a planetary scientist gave his “expert” opinion on the threat of breaking up the asteroid into multiple asteroids.

-Some wanted to use a rocket to nudge the asteroid, others wanted to nuke it and others wanted to collect more information.
+Some suggested using a rocket to nudge the asteroid, others wanted to nuke it and others wanted to collect more information.
 Issues like the path of the asteroid and what exactly it was made of further complicated the scenario.
-As in a Dungeons and Dragons game, a 20-sided dice was rolled to decide if the action was successful or not.
-Eventually, the asteroid approached and Japan looked like it was going to take a direct hit.
+As in Dungeons and Dragons, a 20-sided dice was rolled: the asteroid was approaching fast and Japan looked like it was going to take a direct hit.
 The group decided to nuke the asteroid, saving Tokyo.
 The room erupted into cheers.

-“This was like model UN but probably a little more fun,” one team member says.
+“This was like model UN but probably a little more fun,” one team member said.

-Silicon Valley hosts so many interns, research groups, and accelerators that many hotels are fully booked through the summer months.
-Only one accelerator in the Bay Area last summer, however, was comprised of a dozen planetary scientists and a dozen machine learning experts, strategizing ways to save us all from threats in space like asteroids, solar flares, and comets, and all within the space of eight weeks.
+Silicon Valley hosts such a profusion of interns, research groups, and accelerators that many hotels are fully booked through the summer months.
+Only one accelerator in the Bay Area last summer, however, was comprised of a dozen planetary scientists and a dozen machine learning experts, strategizing ways to save us all from threats in space like asteroids, solar flares, and comets—all within the space of eight weeks.

-Frontier Development Lab, or FDL, is the brainchild of James Parr, a British space enthusiast and serial entrepreneur who saw an opportunity to bring more artificial intelligence and machine learning to space.
+Frontier Development Lab, or FDL, is the brainchild of James Parr, a New Zealand space enthusiast and serial entrepreneur who saw an opportunity to bring more artificial intelligence and machine learning to space.
 He was inspired in 2013, when the Obama administration launched the Asteroid Grand Challenge to get more people working at new ways of finding asteroids, including those that could be mined for valuable resources and those that could destroy life on Earth.

 “AI is the one thing that astronomers haven’t had the benefits of,” Parr says.
 “They just haven’t had time to work with it.”